Lecture notes on duality and interpolation spaces: Calderón's theorem about duals of complex interpolation spaces

 A number of rather standard results about scalar valued harmonic and analytic functions will be used in our proof.
-I prefer that we discuss them now, in advance, and in considerable detail, before we start that proof.
+I prefer that we discuss them in this subsection, in advance, and in considerable detail, before we start that proof.
+There are also two simple results about Banach space valued analytic functions which I will include here.

 This is one place where I might particularly recall my apology at the beginning of these notes.

-As usual $\Bbb{T}$ denotes the unit circle, $\Bbb{T}=\left\{ w\in \Bbb{C} :\left| w\right| =1\right\} $.
-We also let $\Bbb{D}$ denote the closed unit disk $\Bbb{D}=\left\{ w\in \Bbb{C}:\left| w\right| \le 1\right\} $ and of course $\Bbb{D}^{\circ }$ denotes its interior.
+As usual $\mathbb{T}$ denotes the unit circle, $\mathbb{T}=\left\{ w\in\mathbb{C}:\left|w\right|=1\right\} $.
+We also let $\mathbb{D}$ denote the closed unit disk $\mathbb{D}=\left\{ w\in\mathbb{C}:\left|w\right|\le1\right\} $ and of course $\mathbb{D}^{\circ}$ denotes its interior.